cnabio/cnab-spec/103-bundle-runtime.md

 CNAB allows injecting data into the invocation image in two ways:

 - Environment Variables: This is the preferred method.
 In this method, data is encoded as a string and placed into the the environment with an associated name.
-- Files: Additional files MAY be injected _at known points_ into the invocation image.
-In the current specification, only credentials MAY be injected this way.
+- Files: Additional files MAY be injected _at known points_ into the invocation image via credentials or parameters.

 The spec does not define or constrain any network interactions between the invocation image and external services or sources.